KOREA

 Jeongdongjin beach

-The sunrise in Jeongdongjin beach (file photo)
+The sunrise in Jeongdongjin beach (File photo)

 ---

-Geoje Island - Tongyeong (Photo by 123RF)
+Geoje Island - Tongyeong (File illustration)

 Geoje Island - Tongyeong